 Jonathan White, Ireland

-Based in Galway on the west coast of Ireland, Jonathan jointly manages the Demersal Stock Assessment team, part of Fisheries Ecosystems Advisory Services at the Marine Institute.
-He undertakes an oversight of demersal fish-stock assessments and Nephrops surveys within the institute.
+Based in Galway on the west coast of Ireland, Jonathan manages the Integrated Advice Section of Fisheries Ecosystems Advisory Services at the Marine Institute.
+He undertakes an oversight role of fish-stock assessments and related activities within the institute and translation into science advice for management.

 Jonathan's interests focus on understanding and assessing the status of natural aquatic resources, with expertise in aquatic ecology, statistics, stock assessment and translation of science into objective resource management.
-Prior to demersal fisheries, he worked on Atlantic salmon stock assessments, marine habitat mapping, oceanography and data management, initially working on lake and river ecology.
+Before demersal fisheries, he worked on Atlantic salmon stock assessments, marine habitat mapping, oceanography, and data management, initially working on lake and river ecology.

 Email; ResearchGate